Scientists. Engineers. Entrepreneurs. Pragmatic idealists committed to changing the world

-Formerly a Research Scientist with the Lawrence Berkeley National Laboratory in Berkeley, USA.
-Formerly a research scientist at LBNL, he led prospective life-cycle system modeling of the energy, environmental and economic implications of eventual large-scale deployment of emerging energy technologies.
+He is a Guest Scientist at Lawrence Berkeley National Laboratory in Berkeley, USA.
+Formerly a research scientist at LBNL, he led prospective life-cycle system analysis of the environmental, energy and economic implications of eventual large-scale deployment of emerging technologies.

 Roger is also Adjunct Professor at Linnaeus University in Växjö, Sweden.
-He works with the Sustainable Built Environment research group, conducting life-cycle system analysis focused on appropriate management of natural resources for energy security and climate change mitigation.
+As part of the Sustainable Built Environment research group, he compares alternate development pathways for energy systems, forest management and the built environment.

-Roger’s educational background includes PhD in Environmental Sciences from Mid Sweden University, MSc in Forestry from University of Idaho, and BSc in Civil Engineering from Northwestern University.
+Roger’s educational background includes PhD in Environmental Science from Mid Sweden University, MSc in Forestry from University of Idaho, and BSc in Civil Engineering from Northwestern University.

-He has travelled widely, and has lived and worked in eight countries on three continents.
-Roger currently lives in Berkeley with his family.
+He has travelled widely, and currently lives in Berkeley with his family.

 A list of Roger’s publications can be found here.

 Sanjay KhazanchiAccess to Electricity View profile

 As Vice President at the Institute for Transformative Technologies, Sanjay brings in a decade of experience in the space of renewable energy and off-grid rural electrification.
 He has in-depth knowledge of renewable energy technologies, and has developed strong partnerships with various players in this space.